 cord regions, thus giving them use of their back legs again and also

+helping them to coordinate movements with their front legs.
 The study, by researchers from the U.K.’s Medical Research Council’s

 Regenerative Medicine Centre and Cambridge University’s Veterinary